-Marc A. FeigenMarc advises the Chief Executives of some of the world’s largest and best known enterprises, counseling on all aspects of value creation.
+Marc A. FeigenMarc advises and develops the Chief Executives of some of the world’s largest and best known enterprises, counseling and training on all aspects of value creation.
 Marc’s clients have enjoyed extraordinary performance, almost all outperforming their peer groups.

 Marc is an expert on the role of the high-performing CEO.
 His long-standing clients include the CEOs of Fortune 150 financial services, consumer, industrial, energy, healthcare, insurance, media, and food companies.
 Marc also counsels several leading hedge fund, private equity, and professional services CEOs.
 His pro bono work includes advising the leaders of Cambridge University in England and The Institute for Advanced Study in Princeton.
 Feigen Advisors has advised 10 percent of the CEOs in the Fortune 50.
-In both 2014 and 2015, Marc prepared nearly one-quarter of new Fortune 100 CEOs for the CEO role.
+In recent years, Marc educated and trained nearly one-quarter of new Fortune 100 CEOs for the CEO role.

 Marc founded and led a 200-person management consulting firm acquired by Booz & Company in 2009.
 He is also a co-founder of Prium, a CEO roundtable for Fortune 300 US-based CEOs, and the creator of the Bower Forum, McKinsey & Company’s roundtable for new CEOs.